 All theory classes are held before or after rehearsals based on placement evaluation.

 Under the direction of Rhona Reagen, Reading Orchestra is MYA’s entry-level orchestra.
-Reading Orchestra focuses on teaching the basics of reading music and playing in an ensemble setting.
+Reading Orchestra is a string-only group that focuses on teaching the basics of reading music and playing in an ensemble setting.
 The enrollment is kept smaller to facilitate a closer teacher and student relationship.
 Conductor Rhona Reagen stresses concepts such as recognition of pitch, rhythmic accuracy, and basic ensemble skills.

 An Audition is not required for Reading Orchestra.